-Brain and spinal cord tumours are found in the tissue inside the skull or the bony spinal column which make up the central nervous system (CNS).
+Brain tumours are found in the tissue inside the.
 A tumour is a mass of normal or abnormal cells that form a new growth or is present at birth (congenital).
 Tumours occur when genes that regulate cell growth become damaged or mutated, allowing cells to grow and divide out of control.
 When most normal cells grow old or get damaged, they die, and new cells take their place.
 Sometimes, this process goes wrong.
 New cells form when the body doesn’t need them, and old or damaged cells don’t die as they should.
 The build-up of extra cells often forms a mass of tissue called a growth or tumour.
-Tumours can form anywhere in the body.

 Depending on its type, a growing tumour can kill healthy cells or disrupt their function.
 It can move or press on sensitive tissue and block the flow of blood and other fluid, causing pain and inflammation.
 A tumour can also block the normal flow of electricity in the brain or nerve signalling to and from the brain.
 Some tumours cause no trouble at all.

 Brain tumours are classified as either benign (non-cancerous) or malignant (cancerous).
-Brain tumours are also classified as either primary or metastatic.
-When a brain tumour originates in the brain it is referred to as a primary brain tumour.
-Metastatic brain tumours begin as cancer elsewhere in the body and then spread to the brain.
+Brain tumours are also classified as either primary (originates in the brain) or metastatic (commence elsewhere and spread to the brain).